tylerjwoodfin/tools/Root/ReadMe.md

 I'm not liable for anything that goes wrong, although worst case scenario, you need to factory reset your phone.
 I hope you've backed everything up properly!

 # BEFORE UPDATING:
-    - Move the entire OTA somewhere safe (stored in ~/.ota), because it's going to be deleted after the update
+    - Copy the entire OTA somewhere safe (stored in ~/.ota on your phone), because it's going to be deleted after the update
     - Update your phone using the built-in system updater
     - Extract payload.bin from the OTA using 7Zip or something similar
     - Place payload.bin into the input folder inside payload_dumper-win64